a-mahdipour/DS-ML-AI-intro/README.md

-# Notes on Machine-Learning and Artificial Intelegence
+# <span style="color:blue"> Notes on Machine-Learning, Artificial Intelegence and Data Science </span>

 (as well as Data-science)

 ## **Some important topics/challenges/techniques/modification on ML and AI systems are suggested/described in bellow.**